Table of Contents

 • SessionOrigin

-Except when using FramePlayer, the valid center modes are determined during session assembly.
-When using FramePlayer, the valid center modes are dynamically determined during session runtime based on whether the output data contains motion information.
+Except when using FramePlayer, valid center modes are determined during session assembly.
+When using FramePlayer, valid center modes are dynamically determined per frame during runtime based on whether the output data contains motion information.

 Characteristics of different center modes

-Next, we will demonstrate the motion behavior of objects under different center modes through a series of example videos.
+Next, we will demonstrate the movement behavior of objects in different center modes through a series of example videos.

 In the real world, there are two different types of trackable objects: